ArangoDB-Community/ArangoBnB/README.md

 The root package.json handles the installation of packages for whichever package you choose to install.
 Running `npm install` will install both sets of packages for Vue and React.

-If you would like to only install the individual packages append the framework name. ie: `npm install-vue`
+If you would like to only install the individual packages append the framework name. ie: `npm run install-vue`

 ## Vue Project setup
 From the project root directory run:
 ```
 npm install
 or
-npm install-vue
+npm run install-vue
 ```

 ### Vue Compiles and hot-reloads for development